KiranTarafderGitHub/tournament-maker/README.md

 Tournament Maker

 This is a Spring Boot Java Application to create tournament primarily based on League system.
 Leagues is created using round robin scheduling with option for single leg and double leg rounds.
+Update socres as admin.
+Seperate url for league players.
+Convinient view for League Standing, Statistics and Schedule.

 # Requirements to build the project: